Nikon D7500 Review

 - Video features: Whereas the D7200's video recording was capped at Full HD resolutions, the D7500 can record 4K UHD video at up to 30p.
 Further, the D7500 has advanced videography features such as simultaneous 4K recording to an external device and the internal memory card.

 - Connectivity: Like other recent Nikon cameras, the D7500 adds Bluetooth to its Wi-Fi capability to offer full Nikon SnapBridge functionality.
-NFC has been dropped.
+NFC has been dropped, as well as the rear IR remote receiver.

 - Storage: The D7500 only gets a single SD card slot, while the D7200 had dual slots.
 Both cameras support UHS-I but not UHS-II types.